University of California, Berkeley

 Department of Mechanical Engineering

-Basic qualifications for both positions: Applicants must minimally have a Master’s degree or equivalent degree in area of expertise at time of application.
+Basic qualifications for both positions: Master’s degree or equivalent international degree at the time of application.

-This pool will remain open until March 12, 2019 to accommodate upcoming course needs and new applicants.
+This pool will remain open until March 19, 2020 to accommodate upcoming course needs and new applicants.
 Appointments for Fall semester are usually reviewed in April, Spring semester in October, and Summer in March.
+If you wish to remain in the pool after March 19, 2020 you will need to reapply.

-The department is interested in candidates who will contribute to diversity and equal opportunity in higher education through their teaching.
+The department is interested in candidates who will contribute to diversity and equal opportunity in higher education through their teaching or other related areas.
 The University is committed to supporting employees as they balance work and family, if applicable.
 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age or protected veteran status.
 For the complete University of California nondiscrimination and affirmative action policy see: http://policy.ucop.edu/doc/4000376/NondiscrimAffirmAct.

 For questions regarding the positions, please contact: Debra Chin, firstname.lastname@example.org